Missouri weighs longer hunting seasons for some fur-bearers - NewsBreak

 Missouri weighs longer hunting seasons for some fur-bearers

 JEFFERSON CITY, Mo.
-(AP) — Missouri conservation officials are considering a plan to extend the hunting season for species such as bobcats and raccoons that are historically killed for their fur.
+(AP) — Missouri conservation officials are considering a plan to extend the hunting season for species such as bobcats and raccoons that are typically killed for their fur.

-The Missouri Conservation Commission earlier this month gave preliminary approval to a plan to expand the hunting period by more than three months for some species.
-Interest in fur trapping has declined in recent decades, and as a result, populations of some breeds are flourishing, opening the door to additional hunting.Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+The Missouri Conservation Commission this month gave preliminary approval to a plan to expand the hunting period by more than three months for some species, St. Louis Public Radio reported Wednesday.

+Interest in fur trapping has declined in recent decades, and as a result, populations of some breeds are flourishing, including coyotes and raccoons.
+State wildlife biologists say that opens the door to additional hunting.

+Missouri hunters collected nearly 835,000 animal pelts in 1940, about 70% of which were from opossum and raccoons.
+By contrast, hunters sold or registered about 41,000 fur pelts during the 2019-20 hunting season.

 Comments / 0